jewelldmnt/Midterms-in-Application-Development-and-Emerging-Technologies/README.md

-# Development Branch
+# Testing Branch

-Explore the development branch, the heart of our ongoing work and innovation.
-This branch serves as the primary environment for coding, feature integration, and continuous improvement.
+Dive into the testing branch, a dedicated space for validating and refining our code before it reaches the production environment.
+This branch ensures that our application undergoes rigorous testing, minimizing the risk of issues in the live environment.
+Test your changes thoroughly here before merging into the main branch, contributing to the reliability of our software.
+Happy testing!